mstuttgart/awesome-time-travel/README.md

 ## Animations

-Collection of anime and animations about time travel
+A collection of anime and animations about time travel

 * [Steins Gate](https://en.wikipedia.org/wiki/Steins;Gate_(anime)) - 2011

+## Comics

+A collection of comics, manga about time travel.

+* [All_You_Need_Is_Kill](https://en.wikipedia.org/wiki/All_You_Need_Is_Kill) - Hiroshi Sakurazaka (Novel) - 2004 and Ryōsuke Takeuchi and Takeshi Obata (Manga) - 2014

 ## Movies

-Collections of movies about time travel
+A collection of movies about time travel

 * [Army of Darkness](https://en.wikipedia.org/wiki/Army_of_Darkness) - Medieval sequel to the evil dead staring Bruce Campbell (1992).
 * [Back to the Future](https://en.wikipedia.org/wiki/Back_to_the_Future_(franchise)) - 1985